divishakh/ide/README.md

 ### Issue: "Share links not generating" or "Buttons not clickable"

-**LATEST FIX APPLIED** (Most Aggressive):
+**LATEST FIX APPLIED** (Most Aggressive - All Buttons Fixed):
-- All buttons now have 4 event handlers: onClick, onMouseDown, onMouseUp, onPointerDown
+- **ALL buttons** now have 4 event handlers: onClick, onMouseDown, onMouseUp, onPointerDown
+- This includes: Generate buttons, Copy buttons, and Open in New Tab buttons
 - Extreme z-index values (9999 for dialog, 100 for buttons)
 - Explicit pointer-events on all elements
 - Modified Dialog component to ensure no blocking
-- Updated dark theme colors
+- Updated dark theme to blue-teal palette (#213448, #547792, #94B4C1, #ECEFCA)

-**To test:**
+**To test Generate buttons:**
 1. **MUST open browser console first** (F12)
 2. Click "Generate View-Only Link" or "Generate Edit Link"
 3. **You should see 4 console messages**: